 If you want to start a blog, the competition has never been stiffer.
 Once upon a time, you could make the first page of Google with just a few decent posts, and not a single guest post.

 You may have even found outside help by buying dodgy backlinks.

 Today it’s not so easy.
 Indeed, if you want to get anywhere you need to put as much effort into getting good backlinks as you do into writing your blog.
 Today I’m going to walk you through exactly that with this guide to guest posting.

 But why should you care what I have to say?

 Since LaunchSpace’s inception, a chunk of my business development strategy has revolved around guest posting.
-Today I’m able to comfortably target sites with domain rankings of 70+.
-These cover everything from digital marketing tools, to entrepreneurship to business best practices.
+I write about everything from digital marketing tools, to entrepreneurship to business best practices.

 Here are a few examples.

 This is a recent piece on SaaS growth strategies for ChartMogul, whose DR is currently sitting at 73.

 I published a guest post with human resources experts Bamboo HR, who have a whopping DR of 86.

 And one more for good luck.
 That’s my byline on a communications article for Chanty, another site with a DR of 73.